fortellerq/playground/README.md

 It creates .tar archive from directory given as a first argument and places it in target directory specified in second argument.
 Then, it deletes any files in target directory that are older than 5 days.

 !!!
 Be cautious when specifying target directory !!!

+## e1000e_fix.sh
+Fixes Intel Gigabit NIC random shutdowns when under load.
+You need to specify adapter name in the argument.

+More specifically, it disables hardware flow control for specified adapter and adds appropiate command to crontab that is launched on every reboot.

+If entry for specified adapter exists already in crontab, no changes are done to crontab.